Need to talk? Call 1800 882 436.

 Building positive body image in kids

-It's important to teach kids to feel good about their bodies.
-If they have a positive body image, they'll have greater self-esteem and are more likely to have a healthy outlook on life.
-Learn more here.
+It's important to teach kids to feel good about their bodies, as positive body image leads to greater self-esteem and a healthier outlook on life.

 Read more on Pregnancy, Birth & Baby website